-At December 31, 2022, the Company's total assets amounted to USD 5.6 billion compared to USD 3.3 billion at December 31, 2021.
-This increase resulted from the issuance of additional debt and the corresponding on-lending of the cash proceeds to a related company.
+At December 31, 2023, the Company's total assets amounted to USD 5.8 billion compared to USD 5.6 billion at December 31, 2022.
+This increase resulted from additional cash on-lent to the Company by a related company that was invested in marketable securities and was partially offset by repayment of debt and the corresponding reduction of the on-lending to a related company.